rodgersb54/sbox/README.md

 ##Future Considerations
 + Switch to hapi for node routing
 + Install structures for SPA prototyping
++ Remove Gulp and use npm as build tool

 ######Author Notes
 > "Somewhere, something incredible is waiting to be known." - Carl Sagan